JudgeLM: Fine-tuned Large Language Models are Scalable Judges: Experiment

 \myparagraph{Efficiency comparison.} To further compare the efficiency between our \name{} and PandaLM, we conduct experiments on our $val$ set to display the time cost using the same machine with 8 NVIDIA-A100 (40G) GPUs.
 As shown in Table~\ref{tab: efficiency}, we display the methods and model sizes in the first and second columns.
 The third column shows the needed GPUs for each judge model.
 The models with 7B or 13B parameters run on 1 A100 GPU with 40G memory while the 33B-parameter needs 2 GPUs.
 The fourth column shows whether the methods can judge answers in parallel.
-PandaLM only runs on 1 GPU because it does not support parallel running but all our \name{} can run in parallel to fully use all the 8 GPUs.
 The fifth column indicates whether judge reasons are generated at runtime.
-Our \name{} can choose whether to generate reasons but PandaLM must generate reasons that make it too time-consuming.
-The sixth column presents the total time cost including the time of loading checkpoints, judging samples, and calculating metrics.
-It can be observed that our \name{} is much more flexible and efficient than PandaLM.

-Compared to the API-based judge methods, the proposed \name{} proves to be more cost-effective.
-For instance, using GPT-4 to evaluate on \name{} $val$ set (without generating reasons) incurs a cost of approximately \$60.
-In contrast, \name{}-7B accomplishes the same task at a cost of merely \$0.5, representing just 0.8\% of the expense associated with using GPT-4.
+The sixth column presents the total time cost.
+We use PandaLM-7B and \name{}-7B as efficiency baselines, which do not use parallel judging and generate detailed reasons for all questions.
+Thanks to the modeling of JudgeLM, i.e., ``grading, judging, and reasoning", \name{} can skip the reasoning phase and only requires 24 minutes, which is 16.65 $\times$ faster than baselines.
+When we enable the engineering optimization of parallel judging, the \name{} can make full use of the 8 GPUs and cost only 50 minutes, which is 8 $\times$ faster than the baseline running on a single GPU.
+When we enable parallel judging and skip the reasoning phase for \name{}, the \name{}-7B only consumes 3 minutes to judge 5000 response pairs, which is 133.3 $\times$ faster than baselines.
+The largest judge model, \name{}-33B, can also complete the validation within 15 minutes. \name{}'s high efficiency can significantly reduce the time spent on evaluating LLMs, allowing researchers and developers to boost the pace of advancements.